amburosesekar/ExpenseScheduler/README.md

 5. used for Educational/Industrial
 ###### Limitation
 1. Initial Latency of Web page load is high
-2. Intial Compilation time also High
+2. Initial Compilation time also High